Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

   5. Identifier, flags, fragmentation offset
   6. Time-to-live:This field is <mark>decremented by one</mark> each time the datagram is processed by a router.
 If the TTL field reaches 0, a router must drop that datagram.
   7. Protocol:The value of this field indicates the specific <mark>transport-layer protocol</mark> to which the data portion of this IP datagram should be passed.
-  8. Header Checksum:The header checksum is computed by treating each 2 bytes in the header as a number and summing these numbers using 1s complement arithmetic.why does TCP/IP perform error checking at both the transport and network layers?
+  8. Header Checksum:The header checksum is computed by treating each 2 bytes in the header as a number and summing these numbers using 1s complement arithmetic.
-     - Only the <mark>IP header</mark> is checksummed at the IP layer, while the TCP/UDP checksum is computed over the <mark>entire TCP/UDP segment</mark>.
-     - TCP/UDP and IP do not necessarily both have to belong to the same <mark>protocol stack</mark>.
-TCP can, in principle, run over a different network-layer protocol and IP can carry data that will not be passed to TCP/UDP.
   9. Source and destination IP addresses
   10. Options
   11. Data (payload):In most circumstances, the data field of the IP datagram contains the transport-layer segment (TCP or UDP) to be delivered to the destination.
 However, the data field can carry <mark>other types of data</mark>, such as ICMP messages

+{{< admonition type=info title="why does TCP/IP perform error checking at both the transport and network layers?" open=false >}}

+ - Only the <mark>IP header</mark> is checksummed at the IP layer, while the TCP/UDP checksum is computed over the <mark>entire TCP/UDP segment</mark>.
+ - TCP/UDP and IP do not necessarily both have to belong to the same <mark>protocol stack</mark>.
+TCP can, in principle, run over a different network-layer protocol and IP can carry data that will not be passed to TCP/UDP.

+{{< /admonition >}}

+> #### 4.2.1.2 Fragment

 - The maximum amount of data that a link-layer frame can carry is called the <mark>maximum transmission unit (MTU)</mark>
 - each of the links along the route between sender and destination can use <mark>different link-layer protocols</mark>, and each of these protocols can have <mark>different MTUs</mark>
 - When Does Fragment Occur:When outgoing link has an MTU that is <mark>smaller than the length of the IP datagram</mark>,the payload in the IP datagram is <mark>fragmented</mark> into two or more smaller IP datagrams,and encapsulated in a separate link-layer frame